 Published Friday, March 24, 2023 at: 7:44 PM EDT

-The Standard & Poor’s 500 stock index closed this Friday at 3,825.33.
-The index gained +1.06% from Thursday and +2.23% from last week.
-The index is up +52.38% from the March 23, 2020, bear market low and down -22.5% from the January 3rd all-time high.
+The S&P 500 stock index closed Friday at 3970.99, up +0.56% from Thursday, and up +1.39% from a week ago.
+The index is up +77.48 from the March 23, 2020 bear market low and down -17.21 than its January 3, 2022. all-time high.

 Nothing contained herein is to be considered a solicitation, research material, an investment recommendation, or advice of any kind, and it is subject to change without notice.
 Any investments or strategies referenced herein do not take into account the investment objectives, financial situation or particular needs of any specific person.
 Product suitability must be independently determined for each individual investor.
 Tax advice always depends on your particular personal situation and preferences.
 You should consult the appropriate financial professional regarding your specific circumstances.

 The material represents an assessment of financial, economic and tax law at a specific point in time and is not intended to be a forecast of future events or a guarantee of future results.
 Forward-looking statements are subject to certain risks and uncertainties.
 Actual results, performance, or achievements may differ materially from those expressed or implied.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete, and is not intended to be used as a primary basis for investment decisions.

 This article was written by a professional financial journalist for Advisor Products and is not intended as legal or investment advice.